whitneyburton/portfolios/students/alex_tideman/20151119-alex_tideman-m4.markdown

 ### Playing a Part

-* Every morning I assisted with my Posse mates on the warmup problems and helped out with any of their projects when needed.
 * Any time I stayed late I would seek out someone to help or offer advise on how to approach their project.
 * On Friday, October 23, I delivered a lightning talk "Getting Started on Meteor".
+* I helped several 1507's implement Materialize, Semantic UI and other front-end frameworks on their personal projects.